bmw-software-engineering/lobster/packages/lobster-tool-cpptest/README.md

 ## Tools

-* `lobster-cpptest`: Extract requirements with specific references from tests.
+* `lobster-cpptest`: Extract requirements with dynamic refrences from comments.

+## Configuration

+The tool requires a YAML configuration file to define its settings.
+You must provide this file when running the tool to specify parameters to process.

 ## Usage